-A medical family therapist assists those struggling with serious or chronic illness find ways to cope emotionally with their conditions and the difficulties they are experiencing.
-An MFT in this role could counsel the patients themselves or family members; a medical family therapist can work with parents with children experiencing disabilities, illness or injury to help the whole family cope and recover.
+A marriage and family therapist assists those struggling with serious or chronic illness find ways to cope emotionally with their conditions and the difficulties they are experiencing.
+An MFT in this role could counsel the patients themselves or family members; a marriage and family therapist can work with parents with children experiencing disabilities, illness or injury to help the whole family cope and recover.

-A medical family therapist is most likely to work in an inpatient or clinic setting with patients and families experiencing significant medical issues and difficulties.
+A marriage and family therapist is most likely to work in an inpatient or clinic setting with patients and families experiencing significant medical issues and difficulties.

 - MFT Degree Salary & Career Outlook